os-migrate/vmware-migration-kit/README.md

-# VMWare to Openstack/Openshift tool kit
+# VMWare to Openstack tool kit

-This repository is a set of tools, Ansible and Python/Golang based for being able to migrate virtual machine from an ESXi/Vcenter environment to Openstack or Openshift environment.
+This repository is a set of tools, Ansible and Python/Golang based for being able to migrate virtual machine from an ESXi/Vcenter environment to Openstack environment.

 The code used OS-Migrate Ansible collection in order to deploy conversion host and setup correctly the prerequistes in the Openstack destination cloud.
 It also used the VMware community collection in order to gather informations from the source VMware environment.

-The Ansible collection provides different steps to scale your migration from VMWare to Openstack and Openshift:
+The Ansible collection provides different steps to scale your migration from VMWare to Openstack:

 - A discovery phase where it analyzes the VMware source environment and provides collected data to help for the migration.